 One of nature’s preservatives, tannins are found in the skins, seeds and stems of grapes and help keep the finished wine together as it ages in the bottle.
 Because of the extensive skin contact that takes place during winemaking, red wine has more tannin than white or rosé.

-So, how do you know if a certain wine has this magic ingredient?
+So, how do you know if a certain wine has this magic ingredient for aging?

 If you’ve tasted young red wines you’ll recognize the “attack of the tannins” — a palate-puckering, dry, slightly astringent feeling.
 As the wine ages, the tannins become softer and silkier.